Victor Harbor, South Australia: History

-In 1837 Captain Richard Crozier who was en route from Sydney to the Swan River Colony in command of HMS Victor, anchored just off Granite Island and named the sheltered waters in the lee of the island 'Victor Harbor' after his ship.
-About the same time two whaling stations were established, one at Rosetta Head (popularly known as "the Bluff") and the other near the point opposite Granite Island.
+In 1837, Captain Richard Crozier who was en route from Sydney to the Swan River Colony in command of HMS Victor, anchored just off Granite Island and named the sheltered waters in the lee of the island 'Victor Harbor' after his ship.
+At about the same time, two whaling stations were established, one at Rosetta Head, popularly known as "the Bluff", and the other near the point opposite Granite Island.
 Whale oil became South Australia's first export.
-From 1839 the whaling station was managed for a time by Captain John Hart, a later Premier of South Australia.
+From 1839, the whaling station was managed for a time by Captain John Hart, a later Premier of South Australia.
+The last whale was caught off Port Victor in 1872.

+The town, the harbour, and spelling

 The town of Port Victor was laid out on the shores of Victor Harbor in 1863 when the horse-drawn tramway from Goolwa was extended to the harbour.
-The last whale was caught off Port Victor in 1872.

-The municipality of the town of Victor Harbor was proclaimed on 7 May 1914, with Oliver Alexander Baaner appointed as the first mayor.
+The municipality of the town of Victor Harbor was proclaimed on 7 May 1914, with Oliver Alexander Baaner appointed the first mayor.

-On 26 December 1936, a one-off motor race meeting was held to the east of the town to commemorate the centenary of South Australia – the South Australian Centenary Grand Prix (often referred to as the 1937 Australian Grand Prix).
-The circuit was made of public roads, measured 12.6 kilometres in length and featured two long straights, two short straights, and several corners, including the banked Nangawooka Hairpin.
-Winner of the 240-mile Grand Prix, which was held as a handicap, was Les Murphy in an MG P-type, from Tim Joshua in another P-type and Bob Lea-Wright in a Terraplane Special.

-The beaches of Victor Harbour and nearby Port Elliot have been facing rising seas and more has to be done to stop this.

-Town name

-The spelling of Victor Harbor, spelled without a u is a curiosity as harbour normally retains the "u" in Australian English.
-This spelling is found in several geographical names in South Australia, including Outer Harbor or Blanche Harbor.
 The township of Victor Harbor was proclaimed in 1914 with the spelling "Harbor".

 The harbour was proclaimed on 27 May 1915 under the Harbors Act 1913, and its name established on 15 June 1921 as "Victor Harbor".
-The name of the harbour was changed from Port Victor as a result of a near shipwreck blamed on confusion with Port Victoria on the Yorke Peninsula.
+The name of the harbour was changed in June 1921 from Port Victor as a result of a near shipwreck blamed on confusion with Port Victoria on the Yorke Peninsula.

+The spelling of Victor Harbor, spelled without a u is a curiosity as harbour normally retains the "u" in Australian English.
+This spelling is found in several geographical names in South Australia, including Outer Harbor and Blanche Harbor.
 According to the State Library of South Australia, the lack of the "u" is not influenced by American spelling, but archaic English spelling.
 The name is not consistently applied.
 The Victor Harbor Times used "Harbour" in its masthead from 1922 to 1978, before reverting to "Harbor".
 The Victor Harbour railway station is spelt with the u.

+Entertainment

+In 1923, two picture palaces opened in Victor Harbor: the Victor Theatre in Ocean Street on 24 November (still operating today as the Victa Cinema; see below), and the Wonderview near the beachfront, opposite the Soldiers' Memorial Gardens, on 22 December 1923.

+On 26 December 1936, a one-off motor race meeting was held to the east of the town to commemorate the centenary of South Australia – the South Australian Centenary Grand Prix, often referred to as the 1937 Australian Grand Prix.
+The circuit was made of public roads, measured 12.6 kilometres in length and featured two long straights, two short straights, and several corners, including the banked Nangawooka Hairpin.
+The winners of the 240-mile Grand Prix, which was held as a handicap, were Les Murphy in an MG P-type, Tim Joshua in another P-type, and Bob Lea-Wright in a Terraplane Special.